What is the Care Economy?

 Our stage of life shapes care and our capacity for care provision.

-Care and our capacity to care for ourselves and others change over our lifetime.
+Our capacity to care for ourselves and others changes over our lifetime.
 Life stages shape both the type and amount of care required.
 This interdependence highlights the vital role of the care economy across all life stages.

 Care on a given day, by stage of life

-Care is defined by the level of support, attention, and resources individuals require to maintain their wellbeing, health, and daily functioning.
-It varies by life stage, personal circumstances, and health conditions, ranging from minimal assistance to intensive care.
+Care refers to the support, attention, and resources needed to maintain well-being, health, and daily functioning.
+The levels of care needed vary by life stage, personal circumstances, and health conditions, ranging from minimal assistance to intensive care.

 Early Stage | 0-24 years